lip6/IHP_SG13G2_TO_Nov2024/README.md

 ### Verification/validation data

 Since one of the principal goals of the OpenMPW runs is a creation of a silicon proven designs we expect from the designers to measure and validate the submitted design and then open source measurements results.
-This directory at the moment of the submission is only a placeholder for future measurments data.
+This directory at the moment of the submission is only a placeholder for future measurements data.
 A report from the measurements can be part of the documentation.